moby/moby/docs/sources/reference/builder.md

 concepts of Docker where commits are cheap and containers can be created from any point in an image's history, much like source control.

-The *exec* form makes it possible to avoid shell string munging, and to `RUN` commands using a base image that does not contain `/bin/sh`.
+The *exec* notation makes it possible to avoid shell string munging, and to `RUN` commands using a base image that does not contain `/bin/sh`.

 > **Note**:
-> To use a different shell, other than '/bin/sh', use the *exec* form
+> To use a different shell, other than '/bin/sh', use the *exec* notation
 > passing in the desired shell.
 For example,
 > `RUN ["/bin/bash", "-c", "echo hello"]`

 > **Note**:
-> The *exec* form is parsed as a JSON array, which means that
+> The *exec* notation is parsed as a JSON array, which means that
 > you must use double-quotes (") around words not single-quotes (').

 > **Note**:
-> Unlike the *shell* form, the *exec* form does not invoke a command shell.
+> Unlike the *shell* notation, the *exec* notation does not invoke a command
-> This means that normal shell processing does not happen.
+> shell.
+This means that normal shell processing does not happen.
 For example,
 > `CMD [ "echo", "$HOME" ]` will not do variable substitution on `$HOME`.
-> If you want shell processing then either use the *shell* form or execute
+> If you want shell processing then either use the *shell* notation or execute
 > a shell directly, for example: `CMD [ "sh", "-c", "echo", "$HOME" ]`.

 The cache for `RUN` instructions isn't invalidated automatically during the next build.
 The cache for an instruction like
 `RUN apt-get dist-upgrade -y` will be reused during the next build.
 The cache for `RUN` instructions can be invalidated by using the `--no-cache` flag, for example `docker build --no-cache`.